 - If you are unable to sign a true signature. *Please see note below

 If you have not updated your signature in the last ten years or so, you should probably update now.
 You can update your signature by submitting a Florida Voter Registration Application Form to your Supervisor of Elections Office.

 Signatures in your voter registration record are used to verify signatures on petitions, vote by mail ballots and provisional ballots that you might sign.
 If your signature does not match, your petition or ballot may not count.

-Vote by mail ballots may canvassed 22 days before each election.
-The signature on file at the start of the canvassing of vote by mail ballots is the signature that will be used to verify your signature on the voter's certificate.
+Vote by mail ballots may be canvassed 22 days before each election.
+The signature on file at the start of the canvassing of mail ballots is the signature that will be used to verify your signature on the voter's certificate.
 Therefore, make sure you have submitted an update prior to the start of canvassing.

 *PLEASE NOTE: If you are a caregiver to someone whose signature needs to be updated for any reason, please contact the Supervisor of Elections Office for directions on doing so.
 A Power of Attorney cannot be accepted in place of the voter's signature or mark for any reason when submitting election related forms or casting a ballot.